solarwinds/solarwinds-apm-ruby/README.md

     # You may want to replace the Oboe.logger with whichever logger you are using
     # Oboe.logger = Sinatra.logger

+Note: If you're on Heroku, you don't need to set `tracing_mode` or `sample_rate` - they will be automatically configured and can be adjusted directly from the TraceView dashboard.

 Make sure that the oboe gem is loaded _after_ Sinatra either by listing `gem 'oboe'` after Sinatra in your Gemfile or calling the `require 'oboe'` directive after Sinatra is loaded.

 With this, the oboe gem will automatically detect Sinatra on boot and instrument key components.